ben600324/useful_command_line/README.md

 $ git push origin :[name_of_your_new_branch]

-#copy database from live to stage
+#copy database from live to stage,
-reroute
+reroute,
-stage proxy
+stage proxy,
-shield
+shield,
 configure reroute to smoral@teachfirst.org.uk
-(i have a rule in my mail to delete all those emails) or your email in salesforce change the authorize data
+(i have a rule in my mail to delete all those emails) or your email, in salesforce change the authorize data

 cp /var/aegir/platforms/jon/drupal8/docroot/sites/jon.dtp.dev.teachfirst.org.uk/services.yml /var/aegir/platforms/sofia/drupal8/docroot/sites/sofia.dtp.dev.teachfirst.org.uk/